RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Contributing-&-Code-of-Conduct.md

 If you enjoyed the script and found it useful, you can support the project making a donation.
 Through Paypal or sending a fraction of any of these cryptocurrencies.
 Any amount, not matter how small (1, 2, 5 $/€) is welcome.

-Check the [Sponsorship page](https://github.com/sponsors/v1s1t0r1sh3r3) or directly donate using any of the next methods:
+Check the [Sponsorship page](https://github.com/sponsors/v1s1t0r1sh3r3) or directly donate using any of the following methods:

 <table>
   <tr>